 If those pieces are wrong, the model choice barely matters.
 This guide focuses on the practical side.
 If you need the wider context first, start with Agent Mode in Excel.

-Note: As of 1 April 2026, tenant-level settings and permitted AI providers can affect access.
+Note: As of 25 May 2026, tenant-level settings, permitted AI providers, Copilot licensing, and rollout state can affect access.
 Check with your Microsoft 365 administrators before promising this workflow to a team.

 Quick answer

 Claude with Agent Mode is most useful when you need strong reasoning over a clearly structured workbook and you are prepared to review the result.
-It is not a shortcut around data preparation, policy controls, or workbook review.
+It is not a native shortcut around data preparation, policy controls, or workbook review: confirm that the Microsoft 365 tenant, Copilot entitlement, and provider settings actually permit the Claude workflow before using it with real data.

 - Your organisation has enabled the relevant provider access.